SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/device-details.html.md

 ### <a name="alarms"></a>Alarms

-The "Alarms" tab provides information on the alarms of a device.
+The **Alarms** tab provides information on the alarms of a device.
 Refer to  [Working with alarms](#alarm-monitoring) for further information on alarms.

 ### <a name="config"></a> Configuration

-The text configuration, available in the "Configuration" tab of a device, allows you to configure the parameters and initial settings of your device in a text format.
+The text configuration, available in the **Configuration** tab of a device, allows you to configure the parameters and initial settings of your device in a text format.

 To manually add or edit a device configuration, follow these steps:

 1. Open the details for your desired device.
-2. Click the "Configuration" tab.
+2. Click the **Configuration** tab.
 3. In the text field you can add or edit the device configuration as desired.
 4. Click **Save** to save your edits.